hungngocphat01/hungngocphat01.github.io/content/posts/202508-data-at-rest-encryption-nas/index.md

 A block-device encryption method like LUKS works with very little overhead (translating to faster write speed) compared to overlay filesystem methods such as `gocryptfs`.
 This is helpful if you're working with a spinning hard drive.

-Most interaction with the LUKS subsystem would be through the `cryptsetup` command.

 ### 2.2.
 LVM

 [LVM (Logical Volume Manager)](https://wiki.archlinux.org/title/LVM) is an abstraction layer on top of physical storage.
 It allows you to create, resize, and manage storage volumes more flexibly than working directly with raw partitions. **For this NAS setup, LVM is optional**.
 You can complete everything without it.
 You can skim through the core concepts of LVM in the [Appendix](#appendix-lvm-shenanigans).

-LVM differs from Btrfs and APFS, where volumes are tied to a single filesystem type.
-An LVM volume group can contain multiple logical volumes, each formatted with different filesystems (e.g. ext4, Btrfs, NTFS).
+LVM differs from Btrfs and APFS in that an LVM volume group can contain multiple logical volumes, each formatted with different filesystems (e.g. ext4, Btrfs, NTFS).

 ## 3. Setting up networking

-If you are running a headless machine like I am, it is more convenient to perform all setup steps remotely over SSH.
+It is more convenient to perform all setup steps remotely over SSH.
 Note that these steps are specific to **Ubuntu** as of 24.03 LTS.

 ### 3.1.
 Enabling firewall